mrkmg/type-rest/README.md

 ## Description

-Type Rest is provides a simple-to-use interface to a well-defined JSON-based API.
-All endpoints, query params, and body objects can be defined through the use TypeScript and the provided types.
-That definition is passed to an instance of Type Rest which translates those defined routes to callable functions.
+Type Rest is provides a simple-to-use interface to a well-defined API.
+All endpoints, query params, body objects, and responses can be defined through the use TypeScript and the provided type system.
+Those definitions can be used to an instance of Type Rest which translates those defined routes to callable functions.

-Type Rest is by default opinionated to JSON based Rest centric APIs.
-All request bodies and responses are expected to be in json.
-The use of HTTP Verbs like GET, POST, etc are central to making sure the usage makes sense.
-Paths by default are *converted-to-dash-case*.
-All the encoding can be altered through configuration changes.
+Type Rest is by default opinionated to JSON based bodies and responses, using HTTP Verbs, and dashes in the URLs.
+All these can be configured though for differing API configurations with instance-specific options.

 Type Rest also provides a hook system to trigger actions before or after a request.
 These hooks can modify the requests, the responses, or